Annaleigh Ashford

-Annaleigh Amanda Ashford (née Swanson; born June 25, 1985) is an American actress, singer, and dancer.
-She is known for her work on television as Betty DiMello on the Showtime period drama Masters of Sex, and on Broadway as Lauren in Kinky Boots (2013–14) and her Tony Award–winning performance as Essie Carmichael in You Can't Take it With You (2014–15).
-In 2017, Ashford starred in the critically acclaimed, limited-run revival of Sunday in the Park with George opposite Jake Gyllenhaal.
+Annaleigh Ashford (née Swanson; born June 25, 1985) is an American actress, singer, and dancer.
+Her early roles on Broadway include in the musicals Wicked (2007), Legally Blonde (2007), and Hair (2010).
+She received the Tony Award for Best Featured Actress in a Play for playing Essie Carmichael in You Can't Take It with You (2014–2015).
+Her other Tony-nominated roles are Lauren in Kinky Boots (2013) and Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street (2023).
+She also starred in the Broadway revival of Sunday in the Park with George (2017).

-She released her debut recording Lost in the Stars: Live at 54 Below in 2015.
-Ashford's other notable film and television credits include Unbelievable (2019), Bad Education (2019), the FX drama Impeachment: American Crime Story (2021), and the CBS sitcom B Positive (2020–22).
+She released her debut album Lost in the Stars: Live at 54 Below in 2015.
+Ashford's notable film and television credits include Showtime period drama Masters of Sex (2013-2016), the Netflix miniseries Unbelievable (2019), the HBO film Bad Education (2019), the FX drama Impeachment: American Crime Story (2021) and the CBS sitcom B Positive (2020–2022).
+She earned a Primetime Emmy Award nomination for her performance as Irene in the Hulu limited series Welcome to Chippendales (2022).
+She received her first Grammy nomination in the category Best Musical Theater Album for the 2023 Broadway revival cast recording of Sweeney Todd: The Demon Barber of Fleet Street.

 Early life

-Ashford was born in Denver on June 25, 1985, the daughter of Holli Swanson, an elementary school gym teacher, and Chris Swanson, a small-business owner.
-Ashford participated in Kids Cross Country and track at the age of six, coached by her mother.
-Ashford discovered that she hated running, and it was very clear that she was more interested in the race uniforms than the actual races.
-The last race she ever ran was the 400 metre dash.
-After that, her mother enrolled her in the nearest dance studio.
-She began practicing at Kit Andrée's Dance and Performing Arts Center the same day she started the second grade.
+Ashford was born on June 25, the daughter of Holli Swanson, an elementary school gym teacher, and Chris Swanson, a small-business owner.
+She began practicing dance at Kit Andrée's Dance and Performing Arts Center in the second grade.
 She acted and sang in numerous performances and competitions in her hometown.
 Ashford's professional career began at age nine in Denver, when she was cast as Tina Denmark, the lead in the musical Ruthless!.
 At fourteen, she was profiled as "The Teen to Watch" by the Rocky Mountain News.
 Other Denver credits include appearing in the ensemble of The Sound of Music, West Side Story, and Paint Your Wagon, as well as in Little Women as Amy March, Rodgers and Hammerstein's Cinderella as Ella, Grease as Sandy Dumbrowski, and Anything Goes as Reno Sweeney.
 She graduated from Wheat Ridge High School in three years, at the age of 16, and then attended Marymount Manhattan College, where she earned a degree in theatre in another three years, at the age of 19.
 While attending Marymount Manhattan College, Ashford played Rosa Bud in The Mystery of Edwin Drood and Emma in Tell Me on a Sunday.